kmmcconnaughay/teamLEGGO/README.md

 # (LEGO) Brick and Build Your Image: Build an Image of your Choice out of LEGOs
 This project includes code that lets a user input an image and returns the same image, but with its pixels represented as LEGO bricks.
-The program also lets a user specify a baseplate size and outputs the number of bricks needed and the total cost of the bricks.
+The program also lets a user specify a base plate size and outputs the number of bricks needed and the total cost of the bricks.

 ### Instructions for General Use in Ubuntu:
 - Input required is a ".png" file.